novillo-cs/lab_03_SuperArray/directions.md

 ### public boolean add(String value)

-If there is space in the array the element should be added and and true is returned.
+If there is space in the array, the element should be added and true is returned.
 If there is no space available to add a new element, you must call the resize() method before adding.

 ### public String toString()